portless

 Multi-app setups with subdomains

-Wildcard subdomain routing: any subdomain of a registered route routes to that app automatically (e.g. tenant1.myapp.localhost:1355 routes to the myapp app without extra registration).
-Exact matches take priority over wildcards.
+By default, only explicitly registered subdomains are routed (strict mode).
+Start the proxy with --wildcard to allow any subdomain of a registered route to fall back to that app (e.g. tenant1.myapp.localhost routes to the myapp app).
+Exact matches always take priority over wildcards.

 Git worktrees